iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed reviewing the videos for the following courses: CSS Basics and Responsive Layouts for Team Treehouse and Completed a couple of SQL questions from Code Signal.

-**Thoughts:** Today was a lot of reviewing Team Treehouse videos that I have already watched like a couple of months.
-The material is obviously nothing to me but it does refresh my memory of the topics about CSS layout properties (float, display, the box model, box sizing, etc.).
+**Thoughts:** Today was a lot of reviewing Team Treehouse videos that I have already watched like a couple of months ago.
+The material is obviously nothing new to me but it does refresh my memory of the topics about CSS layout properties (float, display, the box model, box sizing, etc.).
 The most important thing is that I keep myself immersed in CSS by continuing to practice this knowledge.
 My main problem is that these tutorials explain a concept and I think I understand after completing it but the truth is that when it comes down to the moment of making something on my own, I feel lost.
-These more I practice CSS, then the less impossible it will seem.
+The more I practice CSS, then the less impossible it will seem.
 The reason I have started to learn SQL is today at work I realized how helpful querying our databases can be for my technical investigations.
 So many times in my past I have just dabbled in these topics.
 Now I want to spark the flame but let it continue to burn.

 **Links to work:**
 - [Team Treehouse Front End Development Track](https://teamtreehouse.com/tracks/front-end-web-development)